telecomsxchange/blockchain/README.md

 # TelecomsXChange -  Smart Contract for the Blockchain
-This smart contract is responsible for processing important data from buyers and sellers on the exchange to save it on the blockchain as a reference.
+This smart contract is responsible for processing important text data from buyers and sellers on the exchange to save it on the blockchain as a reference.

+P.S: This smart contract publishes up to 32 bytes at a time.

 How we use this Smart Contract at TelecomsXChange:

 - Sellers can sync their payout (balance) to the blockchain

 - Buyers can sync their prepaid balance to the blockchain

+What other potential uses:

+This smart contract pushes any sort of text to the blockchain, so you can store any valuable data to the blockchain like CDRs, SDRs,

 Live Contract Viewer: